 - Using a bone plate to give the tibia an opportunity to heal

-By adjusting the angle or slope of the top of the tibia, your surgeon can help your dog or cat regain full mobility and recover from a CCL tear or injury.
+By adjusting the angle or slope of the top of the tibia, your surgeon can help your dog regain full mobility and recover from a CCL tear or injury.
 TPLO surgery offers your pet many additional benefits, including:

 - Decreasing muscle atrophy

 - Speeding up the healing of the bone